 After their strong pool play in the tourney, the Bucs earned a top seed in their division, and faced off against Camillus.

 The Bucs had a balanced scoring attack throughout, led by Taylor’s three-goal hat trick.
 Baker added two goals, and Stepien, Cady and Delaney one each.
-Picking up assists in the lopsided victory were Stepien and Vivlamore two each, and May and Diblasi with one apiece.
+Picking up assists in the lopsided victory were Stepien (3) and Vivlamore (2), and May and Diblasi with one apiece.

 “Our players really wanted a spot in the championship game, and this strong win was representative of that effort and determination,” said Brosch.
 “We have a very balanced and offense-minded team, and it showed in this matchup.”